Join Us for Hope Over Hate 2025

 About Hope Over Hate

-Hope Over Hate: Let the Music Mend is a tribute concert honoring survivors and victims of gun violence.
-It is a space for healing, remembrance, and action, bringing communities together through music and support.
+Hope Over Hate: Let the Music Mend is a free tribute concert honoring survivors and victims of gun violence.
+Launched in 2024, the event creates a space for healing, remembrance, and community action through music.

 A Community Effort